Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/using-kongclusterplugin-resource.md

 ## Configure a global plugin

+Instead of applying plugins to specific services or ingress routes, you can apply plugins to protect the entire gateway.
-Now, you can protect your Kubernetes cluster by configuring a rate-limiting plugin, which throttles requests coming from the same client.
+To test this, you can configure a rate limiting plugin to throttle requests coming from the same client.

-This must be a cluster-level `KongClusterPlugin` resource because `KongPlugin` resources cannot be applied globally to preserve Kubernetes RBAC guarantees for cross-namespace isolation.
+This must be a cluster-level `KongClusterPlugin` resource because `KongPlugin` resources cannot be applied globally.
+This preserves Kubernetes RBAC guarantees for cross-namespace isolation.

 Create the `KongClusterPlugin` resource: